 Lisbon, Portugal

-Lisbon, Portugal’s hilly capital, offers a perfect blend of historic charm and modern energy.
-The city’s historic neighbourhoods : particularly Alfama and Bairro Alto : are filled with narrow cobblestone streets, colourful tiled buildings, and hidden courtyards.
-Major attractions include the Belém Tower and Jerónimos Monastery, both UNESCO World Heritage sites, and the impressive Praça do Comércio square.
+Lisbon, Portugal’s hilly capital, offers a combination of historic charm and contemporary energy that is difficult to find elsewhere in Europe.
+The neighbourhoods of Alfama and Bairro Alto are filled with narrow cobblestone streets, colourful tiled buildings, and the sound of fado.
+The Belém Tower and Jerónimos Monastery are both UNESCO World Heritage sites, and the city’s famous historic trams have been carrying passengers through the steep streets for over a century.

 Marseille, France

-As France’s oldest city, Marseille offers a fascinating blend of ancient history and modern Mediterranean culture.
-The Old Port (Vieux Port) remains the heart of the city, where fishermen sell their catch alongside trendy restaurants.
-The iconic Notre-Dame de la Garde basilica overlooks the city from its highest point, offering panoramic views of the Mediterranean.
+France’s oldest city, Marseille offers a fascinating blend of ancient history and modern Mediterranean character.
+The Old Port (Vieux Port) remains the heart of the city, where the daily fish market takes place alongside waterfront restaurants.
+The Notre-Dame de la Garde basilica overlooks the city from its highest point with panoramic views across the sea and the rooftops below.

 Highlights of This Route

-Mediterranean cruising offers an incredible diversity of experiences that cater to virtually every interest.
-For history enthusiasts, the region is unparalleled, with ancient sites ranging from the Colosseum in Rome to the Acropolis in Athens and the remarkably preserved city of Ephesus in Turkey.
-Walking through these archaeological sites provides a tangible connection to civilisations that shaped the Western world.
+Mediterranean cruising offers a breadth of experience that is genuinely difficult to replicate on any other route.
+For those drawn to ancient history, the region is unparalleled: the Colosseum in Rome, the Acropolis in Athens, and the ruins of Ephesus in Turkey all offer a tangible connection to the civilisations that shaped the Western world.

-The artistic and architectural treasures are equally impressive.
-From Gaudí’s whimsical modernist creations in Barcelona to the Renaissance masterpieces in Florence and the ancient mosaics of Ravenna, the Mediterranean has been a centre of artistic achievement for millennia.
+The artistic and architectural heritage is equally extraordinary.
+From Gaudí’s work in Barcelona to the Renaissance masterpieces of Florence and the Baroque churches of Portugal, the Mediterranean has been a centre of artistic achievement for millennia.

 Top Excursions